Manually creating optimized Windows images for Horizon VMs

 - Launch a console for the VM by clicking either Launch Web Console or Launch Remote Console.

-- Click the play icon, which is a small triangle-shaped button at the top of the window.
+- Click the small green triangle-shaped button at the top of the remote console window or in the vSphere Client page for the VM.

-Note: Windows 11 22H2 and Windows Server 2022 both come with the PVSCSI driver so you should not need to mount the VMware Tools and select it.
-For those OS versions, move onto step 10.
+Note: Windows 11 22H2 and later, and Windows Server 2022/2025 and later, come with the PVSCSI driver so you should not need to mount the VMware Tools disk image and select it.

 - Click on Actions > Guest OS and click on Install VMware Tools.